 Research findings of study into the first generation issues with Indigenous digital collections in libraries

-Nakata, M., Byrne, A., Nakata, V. & Gardiner, G. 2005, 'Libraries, indigenous australians and a developing protocols strategy for the library and information sector', Australian Academic and Research Libraries, vol. 36, no. 2, pp. 185-199.View/Download from: Publisher's site
+Nakata, NM, Byrne, A, Nakata, VS & Gardiner, G 2005, 'Libraries, Indigenous Australians and a Developing Protocols Strategy for the Library and Information Sector', Australian Academic and Research Libraries, vol. 36, no. 2, pp. 195-210.